vincenttu/tplinkusa-outdoor/source/wireless_range.rst

     :align: center
     :width: 70%

-    An example of outdoor mesh wireless planning for a paint ball battle field
+    An example of outdoor mesh wireless planning for a paintball battle field

 Frequent Asked Questions
 ------------------------